-The Bible tells the story of God's mission to restore the entire fallen creation and the whole rebellious life of humankind to again live under God's gracious rule.
-Israel is taken up into God's missional purpose.
-Against the backdrop of creation and human rebellion, God chooses Israel to bring redemptive blessing and reveal himself to the nations.
-From the beginning when God chooses Abraham, God does not reject the nations but chooses Abraham precisely for the sake of the nations (Gen 12:1-3).
-The culminating clause in Abraham's call is "that all the families of the earth shall be blessed."24 When God meets Israel at Sinai (Exod 19:3-6) he summons them, in the words of John Durham, to be "a displaypeople, a showcase to the world of how being in covenant with Yahweh changes a people."25 To use the later language of Isaiah, Israel is to be a light to the nations.
-William Dumbrell captures the significance of this call for the rest of Old Testament history: "The history of Israel from this point on is in reality merely a commentary upon the degree of fidelity with which Israel adhered to this Sinaigiven vocation."26 The remainder of the Old Testament narrates how faithful Israel is to this call.
+'that all nations on earth may be blessed.'27 When God meets Israel at Sinai (Ex.
+19.3-6) he summons them, in the words of John Durham, to be 'a display-people, a showcase to the world of how being in covenant with Yahweh changes a people.'28 To use the later language of Isaiah, Israel is to be a light to the nations.
+William Dumbrell captures the significance of this call for the rest of Old Testament history: AThe history of Israel from this point on is in reality merely a commentary upon the degree of fidelity with which Israel adhered to this Sinai-given vocation.29 The remainder of the Old Testament narrates how faithful Israel is to this call.
 When Israel fails, Jesus takes upon himself Israel's missionary vocation to bring salvation to all nations.
-He gathers and restores Israel to its missional calling in the world.
-To this newly gathered group he says, "'As the Father has sent me, so I send you" (John 20:21).
-This nucleus of renewed Israel is to continue the mission of Jesus to the ends of the earth, gathering all nations into God's covenantal blessing.
+He gathers and restores Israel to their missional calling in the world.
+To this newly gathered group he says: 'As the Father has sent me, I am sending you' (John 20.21).
+This nucleus of renewed Israel is to continue the mission of Jesus to the ends of the earth gathering all nations into God's covenantal blessing.
 This time between the times is characterized by the mission of the church to the ends of the earth.
 In fact, to miss this is to misunderstand biblical eschatology fundamentally.
 Newbigin comments: